 Staff of talent were not attracted to the school and neither were pupils.
 Teaching posts became sinecures for junior fellows of Caius and the surplus endowment was pocketed by the senior fellows.
 This corruption was common at the time – Harrow and Rugby School also nearly closed.

 Local protests forced the governors to keep the school open but it took a court case in 1837 to reform the College’s abuse of Stephen Perse’s Trust and to put the school back on a proper footing.
 In 1881 the complementary Perse School for Girls opened with funding from the town, the University and the Perse endowment.

 Experimental teaching methods

 The experimental teaching methods of Headmaster W.H.D.
 Rouse (1902-28), notably the Direct Method of teaching foreign languages, attracted attention and talented teachers.
 The Perse established an international reputation in a matter of years.
 Rouse also set up a Prep School and two boarding houses, a Jewish boarding house (Hillel House).
 He also secured the ground on Hills Road on which he hoped to build a new school.
 The Upper School eventually moved to Hills Road in 1960 under Headmastership Stanley Stubbs (1945-69).

 The Perse received grants from the government as early as Rouse’s time, in respect of its experimental language teaching.
-From 1945-1976 it was a Direct Grant school offering free places to some 40% of pupils.
+From 1945-1976 it was a Direct Grant school offering free places to around 40% of pupils.
 Following the government’s withdrawal of the grant, The Perse became independent.

-The Sixth Form began welcoming girls in 1995 and the School’s move to full co-education was completed in 2012.
-During this time the Perse School for Girls became a separate entity, evolving into The Stephen Perse Foundation, a diamond school group in Cambridge and Saffron Walden.
+Our Sixth Form began welcoming girls in 1995 and the school’s move to full co-education completed in 2012.
+During this time The Perse School for Girls became a separate entity, evolving into The Stephen Perse Foundation.
+The Perse School celebrated its 400th anniversary in the academic year 2015/16.